John Dixon (As the World Turns): Dee Stewart

 Not long after.
 John saved Melinda Grey, and Mary and Teddy Ellison in a fire.
 Mary had been the only person, up to this point, who had befriended John after the disastrous death of his wife, Pat.
 When John was brought to Memorial with serious injuries, surgery was recommended.
 The doctor on call was none other than Dan Stewart, so Dan had no choice but to operate on his rival.
 John developed a blood clot in his lung, and Dan feared he might not make it.
 Despite their history, Kim prayed for his recovery, since despite everything he'd done, John was still the father of her child.
 Fortunately, John recovered and later found a friend in Dee Stewart, Dan's younger sister.
-Dee was young and emotionally fragile following the death of her lover Ian McFarland, who died as they were making love.
+Dee was young and emotionally fragile following the death of her lover Ian McFarland, who died as they were having sex.
 John showed great kindness toward her.
 John's compassion turned to love very quickly.